adhikarirsr/academic-kickstart/content/post/blog1/index.md

 +++
 As a Ph.D. student, we are exposed to lots of new ideas and concepts.
 The posts on websites are my attempt to keep track of those ideas and concepts.
 I started a blog a couple of years ago but failed to maintain it.
 This is my second go at it.

 I set up this website using Hugo framework with the academic theme.
-I have high hopes from this set up as it natively supports $$\LaTeX$$.
+I have high hopes from this set up as it natively supports $\LaTeX$.